 Currently, Visaginas consists of three residential regions that locals refer to as the 1st, 2nd and 3rd Micro-districts.
-The town is very urban, there are 3 districts, almost all buildings are high rise and there is very little car traffic with only 14 streets.
+The town is very urban; almost all buildings are high rise and there is very little car traffic with only 14 streets.
 Mostly people move around by foot.
-There are a lot of green spaces, recreational areas and a lake.
-It is a very safe town with open green areas, pedestrian routes even today everything is well kept and managed.
-In many ways, a modernistic ideal city.
-There are a growing number of empty buildings, some of them are facing demolition soon.
-Some buildings are going to be turned into elderly housing.
+Furthermore, there are a lot of green spaces, recreational areas and a lake.
+It is a very safe town with open green areas and pedestrian routes.
+Even today everything is well kept and managed.
+In many ways, it is a modernistic ideal city.
+There are a growing number of empty buildings – some of them are facing demolition soon, others are going to be turned into elderly housing.

 The town was built for the workers engaged in the construction of the Ignalina Nuclear Power Plant.
 People were recruited from the whole of the Soviet Union.
 This planned migration is a clear feature of the town.
-There are 43 different nationalities represented in the city.
+43 different nationalities are represented in the city.
 Russian is the first language of the vast majority of town population.
 19.776 population with increasing elderly segment and very high education.
 The population has declined two times in the last 40 years.
 The informal education institutions engage kids in various activities with extreme success up until they turn 16, then the engagement rate drops from 99.8% to 21%.

-Visions and aims:
+Visions and aims

-Lena Buško – Director of Ignalina NPP Region Business and Tourism information centre expresses, that their vision and aim is to repurpose the Ignalina Power plant into a data centre.
-The aim is to inspire businesses to come to Visaginas, and to give the younger people reason to stay here or return back.
-Visaginas is a slow city and that could be an asset to attract people who can work remotely and would like to enjoy a green and slow life as well as the cheap rent and spaces for workshops etc.
+Lena Buško – Director of Ignalina NPP Region Business and Tourism information centre – expresses that their vision is to repurpose the Ignalina Power plant into a data centre.
+The aim is to inspire businesses to relocate to Visaginas, and to give the younger people reason to stay here.
+Visaginas is a slow city, and this could be an asset to attract people who work remotely and wish like to enjoy a green and slow life, as well as the cheap rent and spaces for workshops etc.

-Cultural planning approach:
+Cultural planning approach

 - Supporting a new trans-sectoral approach in the city.